-The Trustees have authorised the use of derivatives by certain investment managers as part of their investment strategy for the Scheme as follows:
+The Trustees have authorised the use of derivatives by their investment managers as part of their investment strategy for the Scheme as follows:

-Forward FX - in order to maintain appropriate diversification of investments within the portfolio and take advantage of overseas investment returns, a proportion of the underlying investment portfolio is invested overseas.
-To balance the risk of investing in foreign currencies whilst having an obligation to settle benefits in GBP, a currency hedging programme, using forward FX contracts, has been put in place to reduce the currency exposure of these overseas investments to the targeted level.
+Forward FX - In Order to maintain appropriate diversification of investment within the portfolio and take advantage of overseas.
+Investment returns, a proportion of the underlying investment portfolio is invested overseas.
+To Balance the risk of investing in foreign currencies whilst having an obligation to settle benefits in GBP, a currency hedging programme, using forward FX contracts, has been put in place to reduce the currency exposure of these overseas investments to the targeted level.